-On 23rd March 2020, the Government announced restrictions aimed at reducing the spread of coronavirus, and the Commissioner's office and Staffordshire Police reacted quickly to ensure the ongoing protection of staff and to ensure that the provision of services to the communities of Stoke on Trent and Staffordshire would be able to continue as far as possible.
-Of course the daily engagement with our communities has changed and been modified based upon the instructions for social distancing etc. provided by Government.
-In addition Police have been allocation additional powers by the Government to ensure the communities are complying with instructions given by the Prime Minister.
+On 23rd March 2020, the Government announced restrictions aimed at reducing the spread of coronavirus, and the Commissioner's office and Staffordshire Police reacted quickly to ensure the ongoing protection of staff and also the continuity of the provision of services to the communities of Stoke on Trent and Staffordshire.
+Of course the daily engagement with our communities has changed throughout the year and also modified based upon the instructions for social distancing etc. provided by Government at different times of the year.
+In addition Police have been allocated additional powers by the Government to ensure the communities are complying with instructions given by the Prime Minister.
+Whilst normal crime levels have reduced during the pandemic these additional powers have shifted demand across the Force as a direct result.